-Our organized activities were a great way to relax and have fun with everyone in the program but my favorite memories were at the orphanage, playing with the kids at the end of each day, or handing out ice cream after lunch...I cannot wait to not only return for more volunteering in Thailand, but to explore other opportunities provided by GoEco.Read More
+Our organized activities were a great way to relax and have fun with everyone in the program but my favorite memories were at the school, playing with the kids at the end of each day, or handing out ice cream after lunch...I cannot wait to not only return for more volunteering in Thailand, but to explore other opportunities provided by GoEco.Read More

 Posted By: Sophie

 I know the friends I made will be in my life for a long time!
 Even though I was only in Thailand for a short period of time, I know I helped make a difference in the lives of the children I met.Read More

 Posted By: Alexa

 When I visited there were 12 kids there and we played all morning on the playground, with sidewalk chalk, doing puzzles, etc. I think I had just as much fun playing as the kids did.Read More